 Behavioral data (textual mentions)

 Text data (mentions) are continuously collected from the most valuable internet sources such as Twitter or Reddit, in terms of content quality and quantity.
-They are downloaded in English and contain key phrases we have chosen, e.g.: “crypto“.
-Each mention has its own timestamp, which determines when it is written and downloaded.
+They are downloaded in English and contain key phrases we have chosen, e.g., : “crypto“.
+Each mention has its timestamp, which determines when it is written and downloaded.

 The financial analysis model continuously downloads data via the exchange API *Bitstamp.
 For comparison purposes, users can download it from sites such as BitStamp (downloadable CSV file) or CoinPaprika (option “export” under the chart).

-*Bitstamp has been chosen as the source of financial data for its access convenience.
-In the target solution, it is planned to extend the possibility of choosing as a source one of several available stock exchanges.
+*Bitstamp has been selected as the source of financial data for its access convenience.
+In the target solution, it is planned to extend the possibility of picking as a source one of several available stock exchanges.

 Analysis.
 Sentiment and emotions

 - In the first step, the model continuously evaluates all downloaded mentions regarding the emotions they contain.
 Per each mention, 11 emotional parameters are assigned – 8 emotions, 2 sentiments – positive and negative, and arousal;